 It’s important to know which assessment based on the DISC model is actually under discussion.
 Even Google uses DiSC and DISC interchangeably.
 They are not all the same, however.
 When you see claims that millions of people use DiSC every year, you need to understand that this applies only to DiSC assessments—the ones published by Wiley.

 The DISC model is not protected by copyright.
 The DISC Model of Behavior was first proposed by William Moulton Marston, a PhD psychologist from Harvard.
 He did not create an assessment tool himself, but others have used his model to create their own.
 Several academics and companies have used his work to create psychological inventories they call DISC or some variant of that name.

 Depending on the author of the assessment, DISC can be an acronym for:

 - Steadiness, Stability, or Submission

 - Compliance, Correctness, or Caution

-Various colors might be used to differentiate each personality type.
+Various colors, numbers, or images might be used to differentiate each personality type.